 Pickleball vs. Paddle Tennis

-While they seem somewhat similar.
-That said, these games are actually quite unique from one another, and you may find that one interests you more than the other.
+While they seem somewhat similar, these games are actually quite unique from one another.
+Once you understand the distinctions you may find that one interests you more than the other.
 Let's take a look at what separates these games.

 What is Pickleball?